SPARC Course Selection Guidelines For Students Seeking 282 Certification

 If you are planning to complete all of your 24 credits through the SPARC program, we suggest that you start by completing the following three courses because they are essential building blocks in the field of special education.
 The initial course you select will depend on the semester that you enter the program.

-- Entering Summer Semester: SED 504 Collaborative Partnerships Among Individuals With Disabilities, Families and Professionals
+- SED 504 Collaborative Partnerships Among Individuals With Disabilities, Families and Professionals

-- Entering Fall Semester: SED 508 Classroom and Behavior Management of Students with Disabilities
+- SED 508 Classroom and Behavior Management of Students with Disabilities OR SED 529 Individualized Positive Behavior Support

-- Entering Spring Semester: SED 507 Curriculum and Instructional Programming for Students with Disabilities
+- SED 507 Curriculum and Instructional Programming for Students with Disabilities

 At some point in your program (preferably after completing at least one of the above courses), we recommend that you take SED 506 Assessment in Special Education and SED 518 Special Education Law due to the important role assessment and law play in the field of special education.